Features

 1. Damages

 The potential for damages is higher than traditional renting.
-While the majority of bookings do not result in damages, some guests specifically book via Airbnb with the plan of using your property as their party venue.
+While most bookings do not result in damages, some guests specifically book via Airbnb with the plan of using your property as their party venue.

-As a result, many hosts stress more about if their property will get damaged when renting it out via Airbnb vs. renting.
-Though, as you will be renting your property for shorter periods at a time, you will have more opportunities to check on the state of your property.
+As a result, many hosts stress more about whether their property will get damaged when renting it out via Airbnb vs. renting.
+However, as you will be renting your property for shorter periods of time, you will have more opportunities to check on the state of your property.

 2. Higher Expenses